 - Multilingual Academic Corpus of Assignments – Writing and Speech (MACAWS), Shelley Staples, Department of English (College of Social and Behavioral Sciences)

-Abstracts follow; webinars and white papers resulting from the research will be online in Spring 2019.
+Abstracts follow; webinars and white papers resulting from the research will be online beginning Spring through Fall, 2019.

 Using Design-based Implementation to Study Film School for Future Scientists